artefactual/archivematica-docs/user-manual/transfer/contentdm.rst

 Users can process digital content and then upload the DIP to CONTENTdm as the access system.
-To configure Archivematica to upload a DIP to CONTENTdm, see Administrator manual - CONTENTdm upload.
+To configure Archivematica to upload a DIP to CONTENTdm, see :ref:`Administrator manual - CONTENTdm upload <admin-dashboard-CDM>`.

 .. note::

    The user must create the target collection in CONTENTdm **before** uploading the DIP.

-Should you run into an error during this process, please see Error handling.
+Should you run into an error during this process, please see :ref:`Error handling <error-handling>`.

 *On this page*